-To test a Front Panel project without rebuilding the platform or without exporting manually the project, add the Application Option ej.fp.project to a Front Panel Project absolute path (e.g. c:\\mycompany\\myfrontpanel. fp).
-The Simulator will use the specified Front Panel project prior to the one included by the Platform.
+To test a Front Panel project without rebuilding the Platform or manually exporting the project, add the Application Option ej.fp.project to the absolute path of a Front Panel project (e.g. c:\mycompany\\myfrontpanel-fp).
+The Simulator will use the Front Panel project specified before the one included by the Platform.

-Note: This feature works only if the Platform has been built with the Front Panel module enabled.
+Note: This feature only works if the Platform has been built with the Front Panel module enabled.

-Warning: This feature is useful to test locally some changes in Front Panel project.
+Warning: This feature is useful for locally testing some changes in the Front Panel project.
 The Platform does not contain the changes until a new Platform is built.